Why can’t Home Depot fix the mess it made after installing the appliances in Angela Jenkins’ kitchen? It’s time for answers.

 Your case is an excellent example of problems caused by outsourcing.
 Home Depot deferred to at least three third parties with your complaint: the installers, a plumber, and an insurance company.
 But when you purchase your appliances, Home Depot promises you’ll work with a “hand-selected” network of professionals and backs their work with a one-year warranty.
 Why it’s as if a Home Depot employee is coming to your house to install the appliance for you!

 Time for Home Depot to do the right thing.
 You can start by reaching out to the executive contacts for Home Depot on this site.
 You can also consult my ultimate guide to getting a repair, replacement or refund for your broken appliance.

-A little extra attention on this messed up kitchen
+A little extra attention on this messed-up kitchen

 But your case required a little extra attention.
 There had been so much back-and-forth on your installation, I think even the company was confused about what to do next.